Sienci-Labs/Resources/atc/atc-assembly/atc-spindle-setup.md

     1x Z-Plus Drag Chain Bracket
     (atc_assembly_spin-parts4.jpg)

-This section will modify the 4x4 and 2x4 machines to make them compatible with the Z-axis drag chain.
+This section will modify the 4x4 and 2x4 AltMills to make them compatible with the Z-axis drag chain.

-> Tip: Ensure the **male and female drag chain ends** are correctly oriented; reversing them requires reassembly.
+> Tip: Ensure the **male and female drag chain ends** are correctly oriented; reversing them is tedious.

 ---

-### Remove the old Drag Chain Bracket
+### Remove the Drag Chain Bracket

 ---